 Independent industry and financial analysts often provide reviews of our platform, as well as those of our competitors.
 Perception of our offerings in the marketplace may be significantly influenced by these expert reviews.
 If reviews of our platform are negative, or less positive than those of our competitors, our brand may be adversely affected.
 The performance of our third-party API providers may also affect our brand and reputation, particularly if customers do not have a positive experience with our API providers.
 While we have developed the Exodus brand without substantial expenditures on marketing, the further promotion of our brand may require us to make increased expenditures, and we anticipate that the expenditures will increase as our market become more competitive.
 Expenditures intended to maintain and enhance our brand may not be cost-effective or effective at all.
-If we do not successfully maintain and enhance our brand, we may have reduced pricing power relative to our competitors, we could lose customers, all of which could materially and adversely affect our business, results of operations, and financial condition.
+If we do not successfully maintain and enhance our brand, we may have reduced pricing power relative to our competitors, we could lose customers, or we could fail to attract potential new customers or expand offerings of new products to our existing customers, all of which could materially and adversely affect our business, results of operations, and financial condition.